.local: Microsoft recommendations

-By default, a freshly installed Windows Server 2016 Essentials also adds .local as the default dns-prefix when a user doesn't select the advanced option, resulting in a domain with .local extension.
+By default, a freshly installed Windows Server 2016 Essentials also adds .local as the default suffix when a user doesn't select the advanced option, resulting in a domain with .local extension.

 Linux

 Linux distributions use the Name Service Switch configuration file /etc/nsswitch.conf in which mDNS name resolution was added via the mdns4_minimal plugin to nsswitch.
 In this configuration, where mdns4_minimal precedes the standard dns option, which uses /etc/resolv.conf, the mDNS resolution will block subsequent DNS resolution on the local network.